Geef Mij Maar Nasi Goreng

 The song was written in Dutch and was sung with a thick Indies accent by Van Dort herself.
-She preserved her memories and love for various Indonesian dishes into the song, i.e. nasi goreng, sambal, krupuk, lontong, pork sate, terasi, serundeng, milkfish, tahu petis, kue lapis, onde-onde, cassava, bakpau, ketan, and palm sugar.
+She preserved her memories and love for various Indonesian dishes within the song, including nasi goreng, sambal, krupuk, lontong, pork sate, terasi, serundeng, milkfish, tahu petis, kue lapis, onde-onde, cassava, bakpau, ketan, and palm sugar.

 History

-The conflict of Irian in 1957 had made the relationship between Indonesia and The Netherlands heat up.
-It led the Indonesian government to issue an anti-Dutch sentiment which forced most Dutch Indies families to move to The Netherlands, including the Van Dort family.
+The conflict of Irian in 1957 strained the relationship between Indonesia and The Netherlands.
+Anti-Dutch sentiment in the country, fostered by the Indonesian government, forced most Dutch Indies families to move to The Netherlands, including the Van Dort family.
 At first, Van Dort could not stand the cold climate of The Netherlands nor its cuisine.
-She then wrote a song about it to express her longing for Indonesia.
+She then wrote a song to express her longing for Indonesia.